LED Christmas Lights and Projectors

 Henry Joseph Round was credited with the discovery of the light-emitting diode (LED) in 1907, but it wasn't until the 1960s that LEDs were used commercially.
 LED lights don't have filaments that will burn out and they generate light without adding heat.
 LEDs are illuminated by electrons moving in a semiconductor material.
-The first LED Christmas lights were sold in 1998, and by the mid-2010s, Christmas trees at both the U.S. Dept. of Energy describes the process:
+Here's how a blog at the U.S. Dept. of Energy describes the process:

 LEDs are wired in a parallel series like incandescents, but they don't use shunts.
 When an LED bulb fails, it typically short-circuits, so the rest of the string can work even in the absence of a shunt.
 The first LED Christmas lights were sold in 1998, and by the early 21st century, Christmas trees at both the U.S. Capitol and Rockefeller Center had been lit using only LED lights.

 Even though they cost consumers more upfront, LED lights use 80 percent less energy and last much longer than traditional incandescent lights.
 For instance, 10 strings of incandescent mini-lights would burn 408 watts, but the same strings of LED lights would only burn 4 watts.
 An LED bulb may last 50,000-200,000 hours while the incandescent bulb will burn for 3,000 hours.

 An added benefit is that these lights are often programmable, allowing users to change the color of the lights and select different blinking modes.
 They also come in a variety of shapes and styles.